Chemical Bonding

 London dispersion forces create temporary dipole-dipole attractions between neighbouring atoms

-Because the distribution of valence electrons within an atom is constantly changing, the weak intermolecular bonds created between neighbouring molecules due to London dispersion forces are extremely short lived.
-Even so, they can have significant consequences.
+Because the distribution of valence electrons within an atom is constantly changing, the distribution of electrons within a molecule will also vary over time, creating weak intermolecular bonds between neighbouring molecules.
+The intermolecular bonds that form between neighbouring molecules due to London dispersion forces are extremely short lived, but they can have significant consequences, not only for molecular substances.

-London dispersion forces are often the only attractive forces between non-polar molecules like those of the hydrocarbons and, because the forces are weak and of short duration, two molecules must be in very close proximity for them to have any effect.
-The strength of the intermolecular bonds created by the dispersion forces is thus directly proportional to the surface area over which they can operate, which is dependent on the shape and size of the molecule.
+London dispersion forces are often the only attractive forces between non-polar molecules like those of the hydrocarbons.
+Furthermore, because the forces are weak and of short duration, two molecules must be in very close proximity for them to have any effect.
+The strength of the intermolecular bonds created by the dispersion forces is also directly proportional to the surface area over which they can operate, which is dependent on the shape and size of the molecule.

 The strength of intermolecular bonds depends on shape and surface area